GVS Magazine Desk |

 Mehdi Honardoost: The issue of sanctions against Iran is not a new issue.
 For 40 years, these sanctions have been imposed on the Islamic Republic of Iran, and if these sanctions were to be effective, they would have achieved their goals by now.
 Iran is a big country and has its own economic-commercial relations.

-GVS: Trump administration unilaterally pulled out of JCPOA; is Iran also now free of its commitments?
+GVS: Trump administration unilaterally pulled out of Joint Comprehensive Plan of Action (JCPOA); is Iran also now free of its commitments?

 Mehdi Honardoost: Iran’s decision is fully consistent with the JCPOA and within the terms foreseen by it.
 Indeed, as you mentioned, violations by the US administration, and recent provocative actions, inter alia, the US decision to halt Iran’s oil trade and sanction international nuclear cooperation with Iran and in the absence of effective and meaningful measures by the other JCPOA participants to remedy the most devastating effects of US sanctions, the Islamic Republic of Iran has decided to undertake practical measures to exercise its recognized rights under Paragraphs 26 and 36 of the JCPOA.
 In this context, Iran decided to “cease performing its commitments in part” as of 8 May 2019.